Cindy Rose

-Cindy Helen Rose (born 18 August 1965) is an American-British business executive and former President of Microsoft Western Europe.
-In July 2025, she was appointed chief executive of WPP, a role she assumed on September 1, 2025.
+Cindy Helen Rose (born 18 August 1965 in Buffalo, New York) is the American-British Chief Executive of WPP.

 Early life

-Rose graduated from Barnard College, where she also studied Political Science at Columbia University, and received a Juris Doctor from New York Law School in June 1990.
+Rose was born in 1965 in Buffalo, New York to a biochemist and a dental surgeon.
+She graduated from Barnard College, where she studied political science at Columbia University, and received a Juris Doctor from New York Law School in June 1990.

 Career

-Rose has worked for legal companies in both the USA and UK.
+Rose has worked for law firms in both the US and UK.

-Disney

 Rose joined Disney in 1995.
-From 2001 she was Managing Director of Walt Disney International, UK and Ireland, later becoming the Europe head of Disney Interactive (WDIG EMEA) from February 2007.
+From 2001 she was managing director of Walt Disney International, UK and Ireland, later becoming the Europe head of Disney Interactive (WDIG EMEA) from February 2007.

-Virgin Media

-Rose also worked as the head of Digital Entertainment (Television) at Virgin Media from November 2009.
+Rose worked as the head of Digital Entertainment (Television) at Virgin Media from November 2009.
 At Virgin TV she oversaw Virgin TV Anywhere in September 2012.

-Vodafone

 She was a Director at Vodafone UK until March 2016.
-She was employed at Vodafone UK to develop a pay-TV service.
-She helped launch Vodafone Connect in October 2015, a bundled broadband service.
+She was employed at Vodafone UK to develop a pay-TV service and helped launch Vodafone Connect in October 2015, a bundled broadband service.
 She oversaw expansion of the UK estate of stores from 350 to over 500.

-Microsoft

-Rose was appointed Chief Executive of Microsoft UK in July 2016, officially taking up the position on 1 November 2016.
-Microsoft UK is headquartered at the Microsoft Campus on Thames Valley Park.
-In February 2019, she visited St Teilo’s High School and gave an inspirational speech to Year 8 and Year 9 regarding the technology industry.
-Rose loved the motto of the school she visited, which is 'I can is more important than IQ.’
+Rose was appointed Chief Executive of Microsoft UK in July 2016, taking up the position on 1 November 2016.
 In October 2020 Rose was appointed President of Microsoft Western Europe.

+In July 2025, Rose was appointed chief executive of WPP, a role she assumed on September 1, 2025.